AdnanRasad/Spring-Boot/RESTful Service/RESTful Web Services/README.md

 1.When this Spring Boot Appliation is run, it will show Hello World with a server time.
 But this has to be done using Restful Web Services.

-2. Make a mysql DB.
+2.Make a mysql DB.
 Add mappings, such as "/", "alldata", "delete" etc and use Rest like step 1 to connect with the methods from browser to Spring Boot.
 In those methods use Hibernate API to fetch and manipulate the Database.

 3.Do Step no. 2 but with NoSQL Database